View Categories

 Fargate is AWS’s system for operating Kubernetes or containers as a serverless service.

-Both these services run on the same hardware.
+Both of these services run on the same hardware.
 Customers can choose whether they want their services to run on ARM or x86 CPUs.
 Memory is provided through DDR4 RAM.

 Lambda